 Our GPU is a speedy AMD Radeon RX 6800 card, which bests its direct competitor, the Nvidia RTX 3070, in our GPU benchmarks hierarchy.
 The RX 6800 had a launch price of $579, but it’s hard to come now at any price.
 If you can’t find one but can get your hands on an RTX 3070, which has a Founder’s Edition MSRP of $499, instead, go right ahead.

-We also have adequate cooling and power to do some overclocking (see how to overclock Intel processors) and push our CPU past its stock boost speed of 4.8 GHz.
-In our tests, we were able to get the Core i5-10600K up to 5-GHz and you should be able to do the same with the CoolerMaster MasterLiquid ML240L V2 240mm AIO cooler on board.
+The 11600K doesn't come with a stock cooler and we want strong performance so we're going with the CoolerMaster MasterLiquid ML240L V2 240mm AIO cooler on board.
 However, spending another $50 on the Corsair H100i, our pick for best CPU cooler, might yield even better results.

 We’ve upgraded our storage from the $1,500 model, opting for an sk Hynix Gold P31 1TB SSD.
 It’s the same capacity as the WD Blue SN550 we use on cheaper builds, but it offers noticeably faster speeds, promising sequential reads and writes of 3,500 and 3,200 MBps, compared to the DRAMless WD’s 2,400 / 1,750 MBps.
-We also doubled our RAM to 32GB and added some RGB flair to our DIMMs with the Corsair Vengeance RGB PRO DDR-3200 2x16GB kit.
+We also doubled our RAM to 32GB, going with TeamGroup's T-Force Vulcan Z (2x16GB) DDR4-PC3200 RAM.

 Best $2000 PC Build for Gaming

-For the best $2000 PC build for gaming, we’re stepping up to the Intel Core i7-10700K CPU.
-This unlocked chip has 8 cores, 16 threads and the ability to overclock up to 5 or 5.1 GHz when paired with an adequate AIO cooler like the NZXT Kraken X63.
-That makes the 10700K a much better value than the Core i9-10900K which currently costs $150 more.
+For the best $2000 PC build for gaming, we’re stepping up to the Intel Core i7-11700K CPU.
+This unlocked chip has 8 cores, 16 threads and the ability to boost up to 5 GHz when paired with an adequate AIO cooler like the NZXT Kraken X63.
+That makes the 10700K a much better value than the Core i9-11900K which currently costs $220 more.

 For GPU, we’re recommending Nvidia’s RTX 3080 (see our RTX 3080 review) as the GPU, because you can fit it into the $2,000 budget, if you can actually find one selling for anywhere near the MSRP of $699 (or even $799).
 If you can’t get an RTX 3080 but can find a Radeon RX 6800 XT, which has a $649 launch price, that’s your closest alternative.